 Use our Rent Calculator to get an idea of how much rent you should charge based on your property type, location and local demand.

 The critical question in deciding whether to rent or sell your house, is what is likely to happen with house prices.
 And, how quickly you need to sell.
-If property prices are rising, it is worth building up a property portfolio.
+If property prices are rising, it may be worth building up a property portfolio.
 But if property prices are falling, your old home will go down in value.
 In the short term, you would probably be better off selling it than renting it out.

 Over the long term, property prices generally rise (along with economic growth and incomes).
 So, if you are planning to keep your old home for many years, you shouldn’t worry about a short term dip in prices.